SahibYar/Effective-Cpp-Summary/chapter-1-accustoming-yourself-to-c-++/item-2.md

 };
 ```

-Most old compiler do not accept above systax, Then accepted way to compensate for compilers that \(incorrectly\) forbid the in-class specification of initial values for static integral type \(e.g., `int`, `char`, `bool`\) class constants is to use what is affectionately known as **the enum hack**.
+Most old compiler do not accept above syntax, Then accepted way to compensate for compilers that \(incorrectly\) forbid the in-class specification of initial values for static integral type \(e.g., `int`, `char`, `bool`\) class constants is to use what is affectionately known as **the enum hack**.
 This technique takes advantage of the fact that the values of an `enum` type can be used where `int` are expected.
 So `GamePlayer` could just as well be defined like this:

 ```C++
 class GamePlayer